jorsanpe/cpmbits/documentation/3_project_structure.md

 CPM is developed jointly with CPM Hub, which is both the bits repository and the first CPM project.
 In turn, CPM Hub is using [Cest](https://github.com/cegonse/cest), so there's good synergy between them.

-## Bits

-Bits are a major feature of CPM.
-They allow sharing code similar to what other modern tools are doing like `pip` or `npm`.
-This feature is currently under development and will be served by CPM Hub instances.